dbdesign-students-spring2024/7-web-app-mayanesen/README.md

 by Maya Nesen

-## Movie Mayhem!
+## Cafecito

-My web app is called "Movie Mayhem!".
-In the app, you can post reviews for any movie.
-All of the reviews are also posted.
+My web app is called "Cafecito".

+In the app, users can post various coffee recipes and view them listed throughout.
+There is also a search bar to look for those recipes.
+Users can also post reviews of these recipes and view them on the app.

 [Deployed copy of my web app](http://127.0.0.1:5000)